Brear History, Family Crest & Coats of Arms

 Early Origins of the Brear family

-Shropshire,where Walter le Brer was registered in 1255.
+The surname Brear was first found in Shropshire,where Walter le Brer was registered in 1255.
 Early in the history of the family name it branched to Huntingdonshire, where John le Breres was recorded in 1273, and to Oxfordshire, where Richard le Brer was living in 1279.
-CITATION[CLOSE]

 Early History of the Brear family